cdconn00/clamify-ui/README.md

 ## Roadmap

-The UI will progress in 2 week sprints to deliver incremental functionality.
+The UI will progress in 2-week sprints to deliver incremental functionality.

 ## Setup

 - Clone the repository.
+- Verify `npm` is installed.
 - Verify you can run a React TypeScript project.
 - Run `npm i` to install dependencies.
 - Run `npm start` to start the development server.